Arthur Britton Smith: Military service

 After spending several months in hospitals in France, the UK and Canada, Smith began a staff job at Kingston.
-In relatively short order though, as a result of the lingering effects of his injuries, he was medically discharged from the army.
+In relatively short order, as a result of the lingering effects of his injuries, he was medically discharged from the army.
 Years later Smith speculated that he may be lucky to have been wounded, as the chances were high that he would have been killed had he remained in action.

-In addition to having won the Military Cross for gallantry, Smith received several service medals to recognize his war service: the 1939-1945 Star; the France and Germany Star; the Defence Medal; the Canadian Volunteer Service Medal with overseas bar; and the War Medal 1939-1945.
+In addition to having won the Military Cross for gallantry, Smith received several service medals to recognize his war service: the 1939–1945 Star; the France and Germany Star; the Defence Medal; the Canadian Volunteer Service Medal with overseas bar; and the War Medal 1939–1945.
 In 2014, the 70th anniversary of the Battle of Normandy, Smith's wartime service was further recognized when France awarded him its ordre national de la Légion d'honneur (National Order of the Legion of Honour).

 Following the war, in 1948, Smith joined an infantry reserve unit in Kingston, the Princess of Wales' Own Regiment (PWOR), in which he served as a company commander until 1954.
-He later served as the PWOR's Honorary Lieutenant-Colonel from 1968 to 1974, and as the Honorary Colonel from 1974 to 1985 and again from 1992 to 1995.
+He later served as the PWOR's Honorary Lieutenant-Colonel from 1968 to 1974, as the Honorary Colonel from 1974 to 1985 and again from 1992 to 1995.

 Legal career

-Following his service in World War II, Smith in 1945 began to work at becoming a lawyer.
-In Ontario at that time, prospective lawyers went through a three-year Bar admission process, involving “articling” (in effect apprenticing) at a law firm, while also taking some courses part-time at Osgoode Hall Law School in Toronto.
+Following his service in World War II, Smith in 1945 began to work toward becoming a lawyer.
+In Ontario at that time, prospective lawyers went through a three-year bar admission process, involving "articling" (in effect, apprenticing) at a law firm while also taking some courses part-time at Osgoode Hall Law School in Toronto.
 Smith completed this process in 1948 and was admitted to Ontario's legal profession as a barrister and solicitor.
-Several years later, he was granted a Bachelor of Laws (LL.B.) degree; this degree was retroactively offered, in 1991, to persons who had been graduated by Osgoode Hall Law School in the years before it became a degree-granting institution.
+Several years later, he was granted a Bachelor of Laws (LL.B.) degree; this degree was retroactively offered in 1991 to persons who had graduated from Osgoode Hall Law School in the years before it became a degree-granting institution.
 After becoming a lawyer in 1948, Smith established a law office in Kingston and practised for 50 years.

 Real estate career

-Early in his legal career, Smith began to dabble as a “hobby” in residential development and rentals.
-It is in this field that he became especially well known.
-In 1954, Smith founded Homestead Land Holdings Limited, a land development, construction and residential rentals company.
+Early in his legal career, Smith began to dabble as a hobby in residential development and rentals.
+In 1954, Smith founded Homestead Land Holdings Limited, a land development, construction and residential rental company.
 Smith built Homestead into one of the largest residential rental companies in all of Canada, ultimately owning and marketing over 27,000 rental units in 16 cities across eastern, central and western Ontario and in Calgary, Alberta.

 Historical writing

-Smith has produced two books and a journal article, all on historical subjects.
+Smith produced two books and a journal article, all on historical subjects.